• By Admin

 Remote employee monitoring software, thus, instills accountability without feeling as if someone is constantly looking over the employee's shoulder.
 This balance is particularly essential in creating trust among remote teams.

 For example, monitoring tools can track hours worked on an assignment, project completion rates, or task performance.
 Still, the information collected should always be shared openly with employees.
-When teams know how their contributions are assessed, it creates an opportunity for fair playing and dispels rumors.
+When teams know how their contributions are assessed, it creates an opportunity for fair play and dispels rumors.

 This approach encourages a shift in focus toward performance instead of behavior, moving both parties from setting expectations to training and mentoring, instantly enhancing transparency and trust.